DIYgod/RSSHub/docs/en/joinus/new-rss/prerequisites.md

 ### Cloud hosted development environment

-If you don't want to install Node.js and a code editor on your computer, you can also use a cloud hosted development environment.
+If you don't want to install Node.js and a code editor on your computer, you can also use a cloud-hosted development environment.
 You can use [Gitpod](https://www.gitpod.io/), which is free for open source projects.
 You can simply click the button below to start a new workspace:

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/DIYgod/RSSHub)